 Sometime in the past three years or so, our obsession with making certain body parts appear bigger shifted from our chests to our lips.
 Though the nightmare #KylieJennerChallenge days are behind us (thankfully), there’s an air of fixation that lingers.
 We stare at pouty-mouthed women like Hailey Bieber and Angelina Jolie and wonder: Are lips like hers just an injection away?
 (If you’re truly curious, we have everything you need to know before getting lip injections.)
 For those of you who faint at the sight of needles or just prefer a more natural route, we took to the Internet to find out how Mother Nature can help us in our quest to fuller, plumper, smoother-looking lips—sans needles.

 As it turns out, the answer might just lie in… your spice drawer.
 Women all over the world sing the praises of ingredients like cinnamon and peppermint oil for their natural lip-plumping powers.
-We’ve learned by now, though, not to believe everything we read on the internet, so we decided to put them to the ultimate test—we smeared them all over lips and hoped for the best.
-Keep scrolling to see which ones worked (and which one didn’t).
+We’ve learned by now, though, not to believe everything we read on the Internet, so we decided to put them to the ultimate test—we smeared them all over lips and hoped for the best.
+Keep scrolling to see which ones worked (and which one didn’t really).

 “I mixed up olive oil and cayenne powder into a spicy plumping scrub.
 I left it on for five burny minutes and toweled it off to reveal a super-pink, slightly inflamed pout.
 I was more astounded by the color than the plump, but it definitely did something.
 It’s not something I’d do every day, but if I ever found myself in a well-stocked pantry without a lip product, this would be my go-to DIY.” — Hallie Gould, senior editor